On Health Care, Trump Takes an Important First Step

 In the wake of the Republican Congress’s historic failure to carry out its pledge to repeal Obamacare, President Trump today signed an executive order intended to promote choice and competition in health care markets.
 The order is a practical and positive step forward that will benefit millions of Americans.

 Why am I so sure of that?
-Because the order is based mostly, if not entirely, on work done by Peter Nelson, my colleague at Center of the American Experiment, one of the country’s top health care experts.
-Peter has consulted extensively with the Trump administration’s health care team, and some of the ideas incorporated into today’s executive order have been advocated for exclusively by him.
+Because the order is based in part on work done by Peter Nelson, my colleague at Center of the American Experiment, one of the country’s top health care experts.
+Peter has consulted with the Trump administration’s health care team, and some of the ideas incorporated into today’s executive order have been advocated in large part by him.

 So what does the order do?
 I will turn the floor over to Peter: